stellar/java-stellar-anchor-sdk/docs/03 - Implementing the Anchor Server/A - Implementing the Anchor Server.md

 In this section, we cover the steps to build your Anchor Server, integrate it with the Platform and test the integration.
 We follow an incremental approach, where you start by deploying the Anchor Reference Server and running the tests with Platform + Anchor Reference Server, and then you will start developing your own server with your own business logic that will be used instead of the Anchor Reference Server.

-For each new increment in functionality you add to your Anchor Server, there are apropriate tests that make sure your integration is compliant with the Platform and the [SEPs].
+For each new increment in functionality you add to your Anchor Server, there are apropriate configurations and tests that make sure your integration is compliant with the Platform and the [SEPs].

+In terms of configuration, there will be 4 main sources:
+- The configuration file that can be defined by and defaults to [`anchor-config-defaults.yaml`].
+- The `stellar.toml` file, that is referenced in the configuration file and defaults to [`stellar-wks.toml`].
+- The environment variables, the only ones that need to be kept secret and safe.
+You can find a description of them at [`example.env`].
+- The [`assets-test.json`] file, that's used to define the list of supported assets.
+Currently, it's only used in the [SEP-31] flow.

 > Note: please consider the steps below are all on testnet.
 We’ll only explicitly suggest Public network in the latest step.